Energy-Efficient Movable Antennas: Mechanical Power Modeling and Performance Optimization: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we investigated an EE maximization problem for a stepper motor-driven multi-MA system.
-First, we developed a fundamental power consumption model for stepper motor-driven MAs based on electric motor theory.
-Based on this model, we formulated an EE maximization problem by jointly optimizing the MAs' destination positions, moving speed, and the BS's transmit precoding matrix, subject to the inter-MA collision avoidance constraints in their movement.
-To address this challenging optimization problem, we reveal that the inter-MA collision avoidance constraints can be safely relaxed and all MAs should move at their maximum velocity to maximize the EE.
+First, we integrated a classical power consumption model for stepper motors into the conventional energy consumption model of MA systems.
+Based on this overall model, we formulated an EE maximization problem by jointly optimizing the MAs' destination positions, moving speed, and the BS's transmit precoding matrix, subject to the inter-MA collision avoidance constraints in their movement.
+To address this challenging optimization problem, we revealed that the inter-MA collision avoidance constraints can be safely relaxed and all MAs should move at their maximum velocity to maximize the EE.
 For the remaining BS precoding and MA destination position optimization problem, we proposed a two-layer optimization framework and an AO algorithm to solve it in the single- and multi-user scenarios, respectively.

 Numerical results are provided to show the efficacy of our proposed algorithms in boosting the EE by properly balancing the rate performance and overall energy consumption.
 The main takeaways are summarized as follows.
-First, compared to the conventional FPA scheme, our proposed algorithm can explore more spatial diversity to improve the EE, especially in the low transmit power regime.
+First, compared to conventional FPAs, MAs can explore more spatial diversity to improve the EE, especially in the low transmit power regime.
 Second, compared to the SM scheme, our proposed algorithm can avoid long-range MA movement that incurs substantial energy consumption and degrades EE.
-Third, unlike conventional EE maximization, rate maximization may only achieve suboptimal performance even in the low transmit power regime.
-Fourth, conventional EE maximization without accounting for mechanical energy consumption can lead to a significant EE loss in the cases of low channel coherence time, large antenna movement region, and small BS antenna number.
+Third, unlike FPA systems, rate maximization may only achieve suboptimal performance even in the low transmit power regime in MA systems.
+Fourth, EE maximization without accounting for mechanical energy consumption can lead to a significant EE loss in the cases of low channel coherence time, large antenna movement region, and small BS antenna number.
 Last but not least, the EE performance gain by MAs becomes less pronounced in the multi-user scenario compared to the single-user scenario, which is consistent with the observations made from achievable rate maximization with MAs \cite{zhu2024enhanced,wei2025movable,zhang2025sum,wu2024globally}.